Old Dog Having Seizures (Why It Happens and What To Do)

 Epilepsy is a neurological disorder that can persist or emerge later in life.
 In senior dogs, epilepsy may present as sudden, uncontrolled shaking, loss of consciousness, or unusual behavior.

-Owners may notice pre-seizure signs, such as restlessness or anxiety.
+Pre-seizure signs, such as restlessness or anxiety may be noticed.
 While often manageable with medication, epilepsy requires ongoing monitoring and veterinary care to prevent injury.

 Read more: Old Dog Going in Circles (Here’s why)